dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2023/chatgpt-diagrams-extension/chatgpt-diagrams-extension.md

 ![Video recording of the 'Apple Store' prompt for ChatGPT Diagrams](./images/apple-store.gif)

 That's really all there is to it!
+Raise any suggestions or bugs on the [issues page](https://github.com/dwmkerr/chatgpt-diagrams-extension/issues) and if you find this extension useful please do [rate it or leave a review](https://chrome.google.com/webstore/detail/chatgpt-diagrams/gllophmfnbdpgfnbmbndlihdlcgohcpn)!

 ## Troubleshooting and common issues